 The Ramsay Health Care Limited (ASX: RHC) share price will be one to watch on Thursday.

-This follows the announcement of a potential new acquisition after the market close today in relation to a contract termination.
+This follows the release of an announcement after the market close today in relation to a contract termination.

 Why is the Ramsay share price on watch?

 This afternoon Ramsay revealed that it has issued a notice to private health insurance provider Bupa to terminate the Hospital Purchaser Provider Agreement between the two parties.

 According to the release, unless a resolution is reached between the parties, Ramsay’s contract with Bupa will be terminated with effect from 2 August 2022.

 Ramsay appears to believe that private health insurers are not pulling their weight despite accumulating huge profits.